-- There is a small tax deferral available by earning investment income (except Canadian eligible dividends) in a corporation, if there is no immediate intention to distribute the after-tax income as a dividend to an individual shareholder. - There is a tax cost associated with earning investment income (except Canadian dividends) in a corporation, if the intention is to immediately distribute the after-tax income as a dividend to an individual shareholder.
+- If there is no immediate intention to distribute the after-tax income as a dividend to an individual shareholder, there is a tax deferral available by earning Canadian non-eligible dividends in a corporation; but a prepayment for other types of investment income. - There is a significant tax cost associated with earning investment income (except Canadian dividends) in a corporation, if the intention is to immediately distribute the after-tax income as a dividend to an individual shareholder.

-^{1.} The table reflects tax rates in effect and federal or provincial/territorial changes announced up to January 1, 2024.
+$1.
+The table \ reflects \ tax \ rates \ in \ effect \ and \ federal \ or \ provincial/territorial \ changes \ announced \ up \ to \ January \ 1,2024.$

-^{2.} The tax deferral/prepayment and tax savings/costs shown in the table are based on personal tax at the top marginal rate.
+2. The tax deferral/prepayment and tax savings/costs shown in the table are based on personal tax at the top marginal rate.
 Results will differ, possibly significantly, if the individual's income is not in the top marginal tax bracket.

-^{3.} The corporate tax rates are for Canadian-controlled private corporations (CCPCs).
+3. The corporate tax rates are for Canadian-controlled private corporations (CCPCs).
 A portion of this corporate tax is refunded to the corporation when a taxable dividend is paid to the shareholder.
 This refundable tax mechanism aims to minimize the tax deferral that would otherwise be available from investing in a corporation while preserving integration on distribution of corporate funds to the shareholder.

-^{4.} This combined rate assumes full recovery of refundable tax on distribution.
+4. This combined rate assumes full recovery of refundable tax on distribution.